HelloDevApp/Budget_Essence_Plateform/index.md

  **5. Protection of personal data**<br/>

-The personal data provided by the User when visiting or using the Platform are collected and processed by Dylan Zaoui exclusively for internal purposes.
+The personal data provided by the User when visiting or using the Platform are collected and processed by The Seller exclusively for internal purposes.
 The Seller assures its Users that it attaches the utmost importance to the protection of their privacy and their personal data.

 The seller undertakes to comply with the applicable legislation, namely the Law of 8 December 1992 on the protection of privacy with regard to the processing of personal data and the European Regulation of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.